tjekol/CorrlangUI/README.md

 # CorrlangUI
-Graphic Interface for Corrlang – semantic intergration tool
+Graphic Interface for Corrlang – a lightweight semantic intergration tool